-The North Star Bicycle Race is an exhibition of endurance and sportsmanship.
-Riders must act in the spirit of self- sufficiency, equal opportunity for all racers and, to be done, with integrity and gratitude.
-The NSBR is an old fashion solo, unsupported road race with no cause nor commercial angle.
+The North Star Bicycle Race is a contest of endurance and sportsmanship.
+Racers must act in the spirit of self- sufficiency, equal opportunity for all racers and, to be done, with integrity and gratitude.
+The NSBR is an old fashion unsupported road race with no cause nor commercial angle.
 It is a battle!
 And whether riders wage that battle against time, mother nature, friend, foe, or innocent stranger... it's all good here.
 Celebrate yourself, keep it clean and let's all come out pedaling.